 In response to this movement, as a data analyst/engineer, you set out to find the most compatible BI and reporting tools for this data source.

 Although Snowflake has kindly listed out all BI tools that it can inter-operate with, it is not enough for us to simply decide which one fits our company's demand for data.

 This blog will give you a detailed comparison of the top 5 Snowflake BI & reporting tools, which hopefully will give you some pointers to choosing the most suitable one for your current data stack.

 Holistics is a self-service BI tool that lets data analysts model and transforms data in Snowflake and many other SQL data warehouses.
-Then, non-technical users can run their own analysis to insights without having to rely on the analysts any more.
+Then, non-technical users can run their own analysis for insights without having to rely on analysts anymore.

-Holistics is best-known for its data modeling capability, which can help analysts create a single source of truth where you can apply business logic to your own data and make sure it is accurate, maintainable, and re-usable.
+Holistics is best-known for its data modeling capability, which can help analysts create a single source of truth where they can apply business logic to their own data and make sure it is accurate, maintainable, and reusable.

 You can learn how to connect Holistics to Snowflake in their detailed guide here.

 Holistics generously offers a free plan after your 14-day trial expires, which does not charge you based on the number of users, but on the number of query runs.
 That means, if you are a bootstrapped startup with a limited budget, Holistics is the right tool for you.
 It will only start charging as your company and its analytics need scales up.

 Holistics starting price of $200/month is impressively affordable when compared to almost all competitors on the market, especially when its features are equally powerful and plentiful.
 Even if your company scales up with more analysts joining the data team, you will not need to worry about cost per additional headcount.

 - Allow you to query the Snowflake database using customizable SQL queries and get fast results with its cache layer